 Find the Book

 Matt Johnson is a husband, father to two little girls, and is an armchair student of theology living in Seattle.
 He is also a freelance writer and editor.
 Until recently, Matt spent 7 years as an associate volunteer pastor in counseling and recovery ministry.
-Find out more about Matt at therealmattjohnson.com
+Grab his book at therealmattjohnson.com